Day 01: Arrival

 Day 04: Bhaktapur

-Breakfast at the Hotel Later visit Bhaktapur Durber Square and Pottery Square.
+Breakfast at the hotel, followed by a visit to Bhaktapur Durbar Square and Pottery Square.

-After having breakfast we hike to Changunarayan Temple which is approximately 6km hike.
-The ancient Hindu temple is located on a high hilltop that is also known as Changu or Dolagiri.
-The temple is surrounded by champak tree forest and a small village known as Changu.
-The temple is located in Changunarayan VDC of Bhaktapur District, Nepal.
-This hill is about 7 miles or 12 km east of Kathmandu and a few miles north of Bhaktapur.
-The Manahara River flows beside the hill.
-This shrine is dedicated to lord Visnu and held in special reverence by the Hindu people.
-This temple is considered to be the oldest temple in the history of Nepal.
-The Kashmiri king gave his daughter, Champak, in marriage to the prince of Bhaktapur.
-Changu Narayan Temple is named after her.
+Day 5: After breakfast, hike approximately 6km to Changunarayan Temple, the oldest temple in the history of Nepal.
+The temple, dedicated to Lord Visnu, is located on a high hilltop surrounded by a champak tree forest and a small village known as Changu.
+It is located in Changunarayan VDC of Bhaktapur District, a few miles north of Bhaktapur and about 7 miles or 12 km east of Kathmandu, with the Manahara River flowing beside the hill.
+The temple is held in special reverence by the Hindu people and is named after Champak, the daughter of the Kashmiri king, who was given in marriage to the prince of Bhaktapur.
+After visiting the temple, continue to Telkot and Nagarkot

 Later continue hiking from Changu to Telkot which will take around 2-2.5 hrs (10km approx.)